 Much of CHM's work during the year was spent quietly behind the scenes developing the Home Movie Archives Database, a directory of home movies and amateur films held in archival collections in the United States.
 For many years we have envisioned taking on this project, because we are constantly being asked by documentary producers and others where they can find home movies on particular topics.
-Although we have developed a wide network of archival colleagues over the years we knew that we were only seeing the tip of the iceberg and that there was a vast array of collections out there that were not easily found, since they were either not found in public online catalogs, or where were part of manuscript collections.
+Although we have developed a wide network of archival colleagues over the years we knew that we were only seeing the tip of the iceberg and that there was a vast array of collections out there that were not easily found, since they were either not found in public online catalogs, or were part of manuscript collections.
 After we were granted financial support from the National Film Preservation Board, the Library of Congress and the Council on Library and Information Resources, we were able to begin the project in 2016.
 Throughout 2017, Project Director Dwight Swanson and a group of CHM volunteers scoured the online catalogs of more than 200 archives, libraries and museums around the country, extracting information about their home movie collections for the Home Movie Archives Database.
-When published in April 2018, it will act as a portal for searchers looking for film footage.
+The Database, which went live in April 2018, is at www.homemoviearchives.org.
+We invite archives to contribute their holdings to the directory.
 "Women Behind the Camera" - AMIA 2017, New Orleans CHM board members Kate Dollenmayer (pictured) and Amy Sloper attended the Association of Moving Image Archivists' 2017 conference in New Orleans, where home movies showed up in many places.
 Kate represented CHM on a panel entitled "The Woman Behind the Camera: Uncovering an Overlooked Perspective," which profiled the CLIR-funded project by the same name to digitize and put online amateur films made by women.
 Northeast Historic Film, Chicago Film